 Myth - Idaho Dash Only has 1 Coach

-Fact - Idaho Dash has a staff of 6 Coaches with experience in all disciplines of Track and Field.
-As a member of USATF it is a requirement for all Coaches to pass a Background check and Safesport Class.
+Fact - Idaho Dash has a staff of 4 Full Time Coaches with experience in all disciplines of Track and Field.
+As a member of AAU and USATF it is a requirement for all Coaches to pass a Background check and Safesport Class.
 Not all clubs do this with their coaches.
-All of our coaches are USATF Level 1 Coaching certified currently or will be by November.
+All of our coaches are USATF Level 1 Coaching certified currently or are working toward certification.
 It is important to us, that as the athletes strive to get better, we as coaches must also get better.

 Part of our philosophy is to continue to educate ourselves.
 Coaches are encouraged to attend classes and clinics as often as possible.

 We also have several of our collegiate athletes come back in the Winter and Summer to help coach our athletes.
 During the summer we have as many as 12 coaches helping out our athletes.
 We have come full circle with our athletes now coming back to help coach the next generation of athletes.
 We will be sending our coaches to the Level 2 Coaching seminars when USATF announces the live teaching clinics again.
 Coach Honell will be participating in a Coaching Mentorship Program with ALTIS starting in October of 2021

 Fact - While Idaho Dash may cost a little more than other local clubs, we offer things that the others don't.

 Myth - Idaho Dash doesn't coach Combined Events (Pentathlon/Heptathlon/Decathlon)